Sparse random matrices and Gaussian ensembles with varying randomness: Sparse SYK

 In the previous subsection, we focussed on the case of finite $q$ and large $N$.
 Another interesting regime to consider is when both $q$ and $N$ are large.
-Let us first analyze the case of large $q$ but with $N$ taken to infinity first without introducing any sparseness.
-This part will be a review of \cite{Maldacena:2016hyu}.
-The equations of motion for both $G$ and $\Sigma$ fields are
+Let us first analyze the case of large, fixed $q$ but with $N$ taken to infinity without introducing any sparseness.
+This part will be a review of \cite{Maldacena:2016hyu}.The path integral in this case in terms of $G,\Sigma$ fields is given by